tlc-pack/tenset/docs/try_pretrained_models_on_aws_c59x.md

 # Using pre-trained models on AWS c5.9xlarge  (or any other x86 CPUs with avx-512)
-This is a quick tutorials on using a pre-trained models on AWS c5.9xlarge.
+This is a quick tutorial on using a pre-trained models on AWS c5.9xlarge.

 ## Requirements
 ```
 xgboost=1.2.1
 torch==1.7.1
 torchvision==0.8.2
-torchmeta==1.6.1
 ```

 ## Steps